cakmakfatih/pin_view/README.md

 									color: Colors.grey
 								),
 								submit: (String pin) {
-									// whenever all the fields are filled
+									// when all the fields are filled
 									// submit function runs with the pin print(pin);
 								}